-I’ve been thinking about my own antagonists/villains in my WIP, and what I can do to develop them, to make them more hateable but loveable.
-It led me to think about the importance of villains having a redeeming quality or some positive trait.
+I’ve been thinking about my own antagonists/villains in my WIP, and what I can do to develop them and make them more hateable because they’re loveable.

 Even Voldemort has positive traits.
 As Tom Riddle, he is charming and handsome, and as Voldemort, he is patient and intelligent.
 This, although you never really like him, at least makes you feel sorry for the mess Tom ended up in.
 Hence you empathize with Voldemort.
 It gives depth to his character and draws you into his story.
 Isn’t that the point of stories?
 To be drawn in and empathize with the characters?
 I like nothing better than that feeling of finishing a novel or a series and feeling bereft like I just lost a friend.
 To me, that is the mark of a good writer, and personally, I think empathizing with villains is one of the key elements needed to do that.
 Make the reader feel for your villain.
 Make their craziness, their insane ideas and philosophies seem plausible just for a minute.
 Momentarily make the reader care about the villain, before slapping them back to reality with a chunky slab of crazy villain.

-In developing my villains, I have found six simple sets of questions/principles I think about to create what I think is an authentic baddy.
-These aren’t meant to be comprehensive solutions to the best bad guy you can create, just a starter for ten on basic elements you need.
+In developing my villains, I use six simple sets of questions/principles to create what I think is an authentic baddy.
+These aren’t meant to be comprehensive solutions to the best bad guy you can create, but a starter for ten on basic elements you need.